Bruce Beetham: Early life and career

 Born in New Plymouth on 16 February 1936, he was the son of Stanley Develle Beetham (a carpenter) and his wife Frances Agnes Amy Watts.
 Beetham attended New Plymouth Boys' High School from 1951 to 1955.
 He then went on to the Auckland Secondary Teachers College where he eventually acquired a BA (honours) in History and later an MA.
-He worked as a secondary school teacher and worked in New Plymouth, Taupo and Piopio before lecturing at Hamilton Teachers' College.
+He worked as a secondary school teacher and worked in New Plymouth, Taupō and Piopio before lecturing at Hamilton Teachers' College.
 The Beetham family were Anglican but he instead joined a Presbyterian bible class and prior to training as a teacher he gave serious consideration to entering the ministry.

 Beetham married Raewyn Natalee Mitchell, a dental nurse, on 21 August 1965 in Matamata.
 The two settled in Hamilton and had three sons and one daughter.

 Beetham joined the then Social Credit Political League, during the 1969 general election campaign, after attending a talk by Don Bethune the Social Credit candidate for Hamilton West.
 Later, Beetham was elected as one of the vice presidents of the party in 1971.
 Also in 1971 he ran his first election campaign, an unsuccessful attempt for a position as a Hamilton City Councillor.
 His rapid rise in the Social Credit ranks was complete when he was elected Leader in 1972.
 At 36 he became the youngest leader of a political party in New Zealand's history.
 He presided over Social Credit's 1972 and 1975 election campaigns, in which they failed to get any members elected.